+The good news is that gastrointestinal pathogens are very sensitive to hot water.
 Boiling water from an in-the-wild water source will kill almost everything, even parasites like giardia and cryptosporidium that can survive long exposure to iodine and chlorine.
-The Environmental Protection Agency recommends a one-minute rolling boil for elevations less than 6,600 feet and three minutes for higher elevations.
+(Technically, a water temperature of 150 F will kill all GI pathogens, but it’s easier and simpler to just bring it to a boil.)

 Chlorine bleach or iodine will kill most waterborne pathogens, but if you get the dosage wrong, they can be dangerous.
 Water-treatment tablets are safer and easier to use.
 Chlorine dioxide and sodium dichloroisocyanurate tablets are more effective against giardia than chlorine or iodine tabs.
 However, water-treatment tablets will not reliably kill cryptosporidium, which, fortunately, is uncommon in surface waters.

 Some negatives about using water-treatment tablets: They require at least 30 minutes to work if the water temperature is above 68 degrees.
 Much more time is needed for cold or cloudy water.
 Heat speeds chemical reactions, so you’ll shorten the purification time if you set your water in the sun while the tablets work.
 Tablets lose potency over time; fresh ones work faster.
 And to reduce the bitter taste after treatment, aerate your water by pouring it back and forth between two canteens.

 A filter should remove the smallest infectious agents.
 For instance, a filter with a 1-micron absolute pore size will trap giardia and cryptosporidium.
 Viruses fly through the smallest pores, but they can be killed with water-treatment tablets after filtering.
 Fortunately, harmful viruses are extremely rare in surface waters.